 A Healthier Heart

+So straight up, what are the benefits of a plant-based diet?
+Health!
 Did you know that foods that are high in saturated fat mainly come from animal sources?
 These include: red meat, poultry and dairy.
 The good news is that this type of diet equates to a much lower intake of such products.
 Foods high in saturated fat can raise your cholesterol levels, in turn increasing your risk of cardiovascular disease.
 It can also increase your risk of type 2 diabetes.
 High cholesterol levels lead to a higher chance of having a stroke, heart disease or a heart attack.
 But beware, other foods that are high in saturated fat include baked goods and fried foods.

 Ethical Living Meets Compassion